aaronbembenek/making-formulog-fast/artifact/README.md

 mvn -DtestCodeGen -DtestCodeGenEager package
 ```

-In a subsection "Trying Out Our Formulog Extensions" below we discuss how you can try out our different Formulog extensions for yourself.
+In the subsection "Trying Out Our Formulog Extensions" below we discuss how you can try out our different Formulog extensions for yourself.

+In what follows, we discuss each of our extensions in turn.

 ### Compiler from Formulog to Off-the-Shelf Soufflé